SwedbankPay/developer.swedbankpay.com/checkout-v3/business/redirect.md

 products only.

 {:.text-center}
-![screenshot of the authenticated implementation redirect payment menu mixed][redirect-payment-menu-mixed]
+![screenshot of the business implementation redirect payment menu mixed][redirect-payment-menu-mixed]

 {:.text-center}
-![screenshot of the authenticated implementation redirect payment menu digital][redirect-payment-menu-digital]
+![screenshot of the business implementation redirect payment menu digital][redirect-payment-menu-digital]

 Once the payer has completed the purchase, you can perform a `GET` towards the `paymentOrders` resource to see the purchase state.